huggingface/dataset-viewer/services/admin/README.md

 - `cancel-started-split-jobs`: cancel all the started split jobs (stop the workers before!)
 - `cancel-started-dataset-jobs`: cancel all the started dataset jobs (stop the workers before!)
 - `warm-cache`: create jobs for all the missing datasets and/or splits

+## Run the API

+The admin service provides technical endpoints:

+- `/healthcheck`
+- `/metrics`: gives info about the cache and the queue